xypwn/radio-stream-recorder/README.md

 # radio-stream-recorder

-A program that extracts the individual tracks from an Ogg/Vorbis http radio stream (without any loss in quality).
+A program that extracts the individual tracks from an Ogg/Vorbis or mp3 radio stream.
 Written in go without any non-standard dependencies.

-MP3 support is planned but not yet implemented.

 ## Building